Last updated 02/10/2023

 A health insurance plan (including Medicaid) shall reimburse for health care services and dental services delivered by store-and-forward means.

 A health insurance plan shall not impose more than one cost-sharing requirement on a patient for receipt of health care services or dental services delivered by store-and-forward means.
-If the services would require cost-sharing under the terms of the patient’s health insurance plan, the plan may impose the cost-sharing requirement on the services of the originating site health care provider or of the distant site health care provider, but not both.
+If the services would require cost sharing under the terms of the patient’s health insurance plan, the plan may impose the cost sharing requirement on the services of the originating site health care provider or of the distant site health care provider, but not both.

 A health insurer shall not construe a patient’s receipt of services delivered through telemedicine or by store-and-forward means as limiting in any way the patient’s ability to receive additional covered in-person services from the same or a different health care provider for diagnosis or treatment of the same condition.

 SOURCE: VT Statutes Annotated, Title 8 Sec.
 4100k.
-(Accessed Feb.
-2023).
+(Accessed Jul.
+2024).

 ELIGIBLE SERVICES/SPECIALTIES